Listen to a recording from Dr. Stosny: Why your anger management course didn't work

 In contrast, problem anger:

 Anger management fails with problem anger because it treats it as an extreme or uncontrolled version of ordinary anger.
 According to the American Psychological Association, anger management teaches techniques to manage the emotional feelings and physiological arousal of anger.
-But problem anger is not just a matter of feelings and arousal; it’s set in motion by the drop in self-value that occurs to some people when they are angry.
-They feel inadequate when the screw won’t turn or devalued when spouses interrupt or unlovable when a loved one doesn’t pay attention.
+But problem anger is not just a matter of feelings and arousal; it’s set in motion by a sudden drop in self-value.
+People with anger problems feel inadequate when the screw won’t turn or devalued when spouses interrupt or unlovable when a loved one doesn’t pay attention.

 Instead of doing something that will raise self-value (being nice to someone they love, for example, or finding a better screw driver), they blame their lowered self-value on someone else, which makes them want to devalue in return:

-Due to the high contagion of these kinds of feelings, you don’t have to express them to do damage – we communicate negativity all the time without saying a word.
+Due to the high contagion of anger and resentment, you don’t have to express them to do damage – we communicate negativity all the time without saying a word.
 In addition to ruining your health, problem anger inevitably damages social relationships, whether you express it or not, unless you happen to work or live with Mother Theresa.

 The Formula for Problem Anger:

 Anger (irritability, attitude, etc.) + Lowered self-value + Blame

 Another failing of anger management is that it relies on conscious control of an unconscious motivation.
 Problem anger is habitual -- habits run on automatic pilot, processed in the brain much faster than conscious awareness.
 You are never aware of most of your resentment or anger; by the time you know you’re resentful or angry, it’s already in an advanced state.
 Anger management fails with problem anger for the same reason that diets don’t work.
 By the time you know you’re hungry, you’re already highly motivated to have a hot fudge sundae and unlikely to think of eating a celery stick instead.